 What is Cultural Safety?

 Committing to cultural safety requires looking deeply to see where change is needed so that communication, programs, services, organizations and systems are free of racism, discrimination and stigma against Indigenous people.
 The First Nations Health Authority of BC (FNHA) states that cultural safety “results in an environment free of racism and discrimination, where people feel safe when receiving health care.”
-The Cultural Safety & Humility page on the FNHA site is a collection of the materials from their Creating a Climate for Change initiative.
+The Cultural Safety and Humility page on the FNHA site is a collection of the materials from their Creating a Climate for Change initiative.
 Resources include print materials, videos, webinars on demand, and promotional material to strengthen and share cultural safety information.
 This information can be used by frontline organizations in examining their practices.

 What is Indigenous Cultural Safety—and Why Should I Care About It?
 Perspectives from three of the people who worked on the San’yas Indigenous Cultural Safety Training (Provincial Health Services Authority).